ucjd/glee-bulk-delete/README.md

 Note that the process may take some time, depending on how long it has been since you last sent a message and how active the chat or DM is.
 This is because it needs to fetch your messages from the chat.

-You need the channel open while deleting messages (dms), and because of rate limits it takes a lil bit to delete.
+You need the channel open while deleting messages (dms), and because of rate limits it takes a lil bit to delete (reason i tried my best to add an anti rate limit)